baguilar6174/node-react-challenge-app/README.md

 # Node/React Coding Challenge - Battle of Monsters

+If you want to solve this challenge you can clone this repository in the `main` branch.
+If you want to see my solution, you can see the [`solution`](https://github.com/baguilar6174/node-react-challenge-app/tree/solution) branch.

 ## Technologies

 This project is built using the Node and React ecosystem libraries; it is good you know the following items to have a good performance: